hlalljie/Coding-Challenge/README.txt

 If you already have Eclipse with Pydev and have python-Selenium installed you can import the project directly into that enviroment to run.
 If not here are the steps to take to run the programs:

-  The most simple way to run these programs requires only python, Selenium for python and firefox and geckodriver(for firefox emulation).
+  The most simple way to run these programs requires only python, Selenium for python, firefox and geckodriver(for firefox).
   1. First Download python from https://www.python.org/downloads/
   2. Then dowload Selenium for python tutorial here: https://selenium-python.readthedocs.io/installation.html and below 2a.
 Run "pip install selenium" from the command line